MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/configure-actions.md

 - **Run in the background**: Actions are always real-time workflows.

-Actions also have something that realtime workflow processes don’t – input and output arguments.
+Actions also have something that real-time workflow processes don’t – input and output arguments.
 More information: [Define process arguments](configure-actions.md#BKMK_DefineProcessArgs)

 <a name="create"></a>
 ## Create an action